TYPES OF FINANCIAL AID

 Scholarships are another free source of financial aid that is awarded based on a variety of criteria such as academic performance, leadership, community involvement, etc. Scholarships may be awarded by the university or through an outside agency.

-In addition to scholarships offered through LSUA, students are enrouraged to apply for scholarships through various businesses, community organizations, family employers, etc. A website that provides a free search for scholarships is fastweb.com.
+In addition to scholarships offered through LSUA, students are encouraged to apply for scholarships through various businesses, community organizations, family employers, etc. Here are a few trusted links for additional scholarship search engines:

 ***Important note: There are many scholarship scams out there.
 Do not ever pay money to apply for a scholarship***